-Preparation for the state licensing exam.
-Theory, techniques, and application relating to the curriculum for the completion of the P.S.I. written and practical exam.
+Preparation for the state licensing examination.
+Theory, techniques, and application relating to the curriculum for the completion of the T.C.C. written and practical exam.
 Three lecture hours, five lab hours per week.

 Criminal Justice

 CJCR 1304 Probation and Parole